pandaaured/aured/content/friends.md

 I would like to link to some of my friends here, all of whom I enjoy the presence of and appreciate the ability to share ideas with.

+[Asher](https://asher.dog) - Computer toucher maned wolf!
+I've also heard he's very tall, but this has yet to be ascertained in person.
-[Robert](https://www.rtrosten.com/home) - Incoming NYU Analysis Ph.
-D. student (I think?), very cool, need to pick your brain more :) \
+[Robert](https://www.rtrosten.com/home) - NYU Analysis Ph.
+D. student, very cool, need to pick your brain more :) \
 [Poly](https://wolfgirl.dev/) - Friendly wolfgirl who likes Rust and has helped me a lot with learning Rust. \
 [Teg](https://tegfox.blue/) - Bloo fock who likes transit!
 I hope we get to do that panel :3 \